MiguelAlho/LearningChallenge2018/PITCHME.md

 * Google it
 * I haven't found science around this
 * but it's believe that some are highly active in learning
+* And its a great measurable thing to consider for ourselves

 ---

 ## Making time to learn is hard